milafreckled/qa-tech-challenge/README.md

 | `test-case3.spec.ts` | Login flow with valid credentials |
 | `test-case4.spec.ts` | Exports a GitHub repo's open PRs to CSV |

 **Why `test-case4` only runs on Chromium:** the cross-browser requirement is really about making sure FashionHub itself renders and behaves consistently across engines. `test-case4` never touches FashionHub — it's scraping a GitHub search-results page, and that renders identically no matter which browser is driving it.
-Running it on all three projects would just triple the request load against GitHub's servers for no extra signal, and this scraper already tripped GitHub's secondary rate limit once during development, on a single browser.
-So `playwright.config.ts` excludes it from the `firefox` and `webkit` projects via `testIgnore`.
+Running it on every project would just multiply the request load against GitHub's servers for no extra signal, and this scraper already tripped GitHub's secondary rate limit once during development, on a single browser.
+So `playwright.config.ts` excludes it from the `firefox`, `webkit`, and `msedge` projects via `testIgnore`.

 It scrapes `appwrite/appwrite` by default.
-To point it at a different repo, override the `repo` option fixture in the spec — `test.use({ repo: 'owner/name' })` — there's no CLI flag for this yet.
+To point it at a different repo, override the `repo` option fixture  via REPO='owner/user' in CLI or in the spec — `test.use({ repo: 'owner/name' })`.

-The CSV itself lands in Playwright's per-test output directory (`test-results/.../open-pulls.csv`) and gets attached to the HTML report too, so `npx playwright show-report` is the easiest way to grab it.
+The CSV with open PRs can be found in Playwright's per-test output directory (`test-results/.../open-pulls.csv`) and gets attached to the HTML report too, so `npx playwright show-report` is the easiest way to grab it.